OliverM/imgedit/README.md

 In the project directory, type `lein run` at the command line to launch the interface.

-To run tests, in the project directory type `lein test`.
+Similarly, to run tests, in the project directory type `lein test`.

 ## Implementation discussion
 I implemented the front-end parser using Instaparse.
 I hadn't used Instaparse previously and wanted to gain some experience using it.
 On the whole it went smoothly but there is an overlap between its post-parsing functionality and spec's `conform` functionality, so in general I didn't use the latter as widely as I might otherwise.